orindholt/sandbox/README.md

-This is a playground regaring SCSS
+This is a playground regarding SCSS